Skipperro/pajgps-homeassistant/README.md

 ## Supported devices

-This integration was tested only with single **Allround Finder 2G 2.0**, but it is using standard API provided by PAJ, so it should work with other devices from PAJ GPS.
+This integration was tested only with single **Allround Finder 2G 2.0**, but it is using standard API provided by PAJ, so it should work with other devices.
+Please report an issue if you will find any problems with other devices.

 ## Installation